 In this market, buyers and sellers lack perfect knowledge about the prices.
 Because it is impossible for buyers to compare the products of different firms with differentiation.
 Thus, buyers prefer to buy a particular brand.
 They must buy even if the price is a little higher than the product of other firms.
 Similarly, the producers are not fully aware of the prices of factor services being offered by other firms.

-Thus, in short, monopolistic competition is a market in which there is a large number of sellers, selling differentiated product.
+Thus, in short, monopolistic competition is a market in which there is a large number of sellers, selling differentiated products.
 Each firm has partial control over price.

 Thanks Please share with your friends